CiscoDevNet/terraform-provider-aci/docs/list-resources/annotation.md

 ## Example Usage ##

 The configuration snippet below shows an example for Annotation with only required attributes.
+This snippet retrieves a list of all Annotation objects.

 ```hcl
 list "aci_annotation" "example" {